 - Inadequate vehicle maintenance

 Large commercial trucks require extra care, both in their operation and in terms of routine maintenance.
 In most cases, it is the trucking company (and/or its insurer) that is ultimately liable for the victim’s injuries.

-Challenging large corporations can seem daunting or even impossible, but with our experienced personal injury attorneys on your side, you can have a voice and equal footing.
+Challenging large corporations can seem daunting or even impossible, but with our experienced Charleston car accident attorneys on your side, you can have a voice and equal footing.

 Most motorcycle accidents are caused by other vehicle drivers — not the bikers themselves!
 It’s time that drivers start showing motorcyclists the care and respect they deserve.

 Motorcycle accidents are unique in that they are often caused by specific types of negligence (e.g. making left turns in front of motorcycles, failing to look for bikes when changing lanes, or opening car doors in front of an oncoming motorcycle) and their victims have relatively little protection (even if they are wearing safety gear and a helmet).

 Still, bikers have a clear right to use the road, and if someone else causes them harm while driving, we’re here to protect their rights and demand fair compensation.